alexandrovichAlexandrovich/wikiTest/README.md

 Notes: Sometimes, this test may return as failed on its first run.
 This is rare, but simply running it a second time fixes the issue.

+Also, some antivirus programs may set up a protection that flags the web driver as fishy behavior.
+If no tests are run and Firefox redirects to an "Insecure connection" alert page, try disabling this software for the time being.

 Prerequisite software (up to date):

     - Apache Maven 3.5